grpc/proposal/A24-lb-policy-config.md

 There are several types of clients that we'll need to support for this
 migration:
-  * Old clients that do not understand the new LoadBalancingConfig service config field.
+  * Old clients that do not understand the new `loadBalancingConfig` service config field.
-  * New clients that understand the new LoadBalancingConfig service config field and support the xds LB policy.
+  * New clients that understand the new `loadBalancingConfig` service config field and support the xds LB policy.
-  * In-between clients that understand the new LoadBalancingConfig service config field but do not yet support the xds LB policy.
+  * In-between clients that understand the new `loadBalancingConfig` service config field but do not yet support the xds LB policy.

 To ease migration from `grpclb` to `xds`, a resolver can return both